California could get $150B from federal virus relief bill

 Instead, California's revenues went up, buoyed by taxes paid by a wealthy population that made a lot of money from the surging stock market.

 In January, Newsom announced the state had a $15 billion one-time surplus.
-The state has already spent $7.6 billion of that in the form of a state stimulus package that will, among other things, send $600 payments to millions of low- to moderate-income Californians.
+The state has already spent $7.6 billion of that via a state stimulus package that will, among other things, send $600 payments to millions of low- to moderate-income Californians.

-The Legislature will have to sign off on whatever Newsom proposes.
+The Democrat-dominated Legislature will have to approve whatever Newsom, also a Democrat, proposes.
 Assembly Speaker Anthony Rendon said lawmakers are interested in using the federal money to continue direct relief to families and small businesses.

 He also suggested using some of the money to increase access to high-speed internet and to make up shortfalls in the state's cap and trade program that requires big polluters to purchase credits to let them pollute.
 The state uses that money to pay for various climate-related programs, including wildfire prevention and drinking water.

+He also said the state could spend the money on construction projects that include expanding high-speed internet access and creating jobs that last for years.

 In January, state lawmakers agreed to use $2.6 billion in prior federal relief funding to pay off up to 80% of some tenants unpaid rent.
-Ting said he'd like the state to also help pay off unpaid commercial rents to prevent evictions of small businesses.
+Ting said he'd like the state to also help pay off unpaid commercial rents to prevent small business evictions.

 “The one thing we've learned about this year is the environment constantly shifts, the virus kind of moves and the impact constantly changes every day," Ting said.
 “We have to keep monitoring how Californians and all the different small businesses are doing.”